speed1313/cos/README.md

 # Features
 - [x] Virtual Memory(paging)
 - [x] Multitasking
+  - [ ] round robin scheduler
 - [x] Exception
 - [x] File System
 - [x] System Call
 - [x] Disk IO
 - [x] Memory Allocator
+  - [x] bit map allocator
+    - if a process exits, the memory it used will be freed.
 - [x] shell command
   - [x] ls
   - [x] ps
+  - [x] init(init new process)

 # How To Use